bungle/lua-resty-validation/README.md

 local data = fields("valid", "invalid")

 -- This doesn't stop here.
 You may also want to get only some fields by their name.
--- You can do that by calling
-local data = data{ "artist" }
+-- You can do that by calling (returns a table): local data = data{ "artist" }
 ```